Being the son of a legendary WWE Hall of Famer doesn’t give you any free passes with Vince McMahon — just ask former WWE superstar, Curtis Axel!

 Ricardo Rodriguez continued with a story on Curtis Axel (then known as Michael McGillicutty).

 “Vince likes it when you stand up for yourself.
 I remember one instance, specifically.
 We used to have promo class with Vince.
 I remember this one because I was brand new, so I just stood off to the corner by myself quietly and watched.

 Did you know?
 Kofi Kingston once threatened to fight Vince McMahon.
-Of course, this was fueled by a bit of liquid courage.
+This was, of course, fueled by a bit of liquid courage.
 4-hours of drinking Jack Daniels can bring valor out of anyone!
-Still, Kofi stood up to his boss, and in the process gained his respect in the process.
+Still, Kofi stood up to his boss, and in the process, gained his respect in the process.

 Outside of the ring, Curtis Axel finds much happiness with his wife Brooke and their three sons.
 He also enjoys fishing and playing fantasy football.